Dennis Severs’ House Museum

 Advertising

 Know the Burger King at Euston like the back of your hand?
 Maybe it’s time to explore what lies beneath it with one of London Transport Museum's special tours.
 There is a labyrinth of dark passageways that have been concealed for more than 50 years – many of them with perfectly preserved mid-century design.
-Book on to a tour and fall in love with these dank and grimy relics of old London.
+Book a tour and fall in love with these dank and grimy relics of old London.

 Advertising